Ghini/ghini.desktop/doc/installing.rst

    ``ghini-1.0`` production line, create a virtual environment and install ghini into it.

-   you can also run ``devinstall.bat`` passing it as argument the numerical part of the production line you want to follow.
+   You can also run ``devinstall.bat`` passing it as argument the numerical part of the production line you want to follow.

-   this is the last installation step that depends, heavily, on a working internet connection.
+   This is the last installation step that depends, heavily, on a working internet connection.

-   the operation can take several minutes to complete, depending on the speed of your internet connection.
+   The operation can take several minutes to complete, depending on the speed of your internet connection.

 #. the last installation step creates the Ghini group and shortcuts in the